2018 Board Members

-Since then he's calmed down, but the 4 years after that meeting Billy and Carolyn became co-chairs of HPAC and lead several other initiatives that hit home just as hard (homelessness, strange humming sounds, and Highland Park elementary, to name a few), too many exciting meetings to describe here.
+Since then he's calmed down, but the 4 years after that meeting Billy and Carolyn became co-chairs of HPAC (until 2016) and led several other initiatives that hit home just as hard (homelessness, strange humming sounds, and Highland Park elementary, to name a few), too many exciting meetings to describe here.
 Billy and Carolyn were glad to have handed the reigns off to fresh energetic leaders while focusing on their family.
 Billy is an architect and a general contractor.
-In 2014 he was asked to join the HPIC board as a trustee and has been working together with the other members to reprogram and remodel the club to better suit its members.
+In 2014, he was asked to join the HPIC board as a trustee and has been working together with the other members to reprogram and remodel the club to better suit its members.

 Trustee: Billy Markham | Board Member since 2015

 Stewardship Focus: Providing inventory control, working in the garden, building maintenance, and lending a hand where possible.
 Our focus is simply to use our skills & efforts to ensure the continued success of this remarkable organization.